zumbruch/VisualDCT/README.md

-# Visual Database Configuration Tool (VDCT, VisualDCT)
+# VisualDCT (aka VDCT)

 ## What is VisualDCT?

-VisualDCT is The Visual Database Configuration Tool for [EPICS](http://www.aps.anl.gov/epics/) Databases.
+VisualDCT is the Visual Database Configuration Tool for [EPICS](http://www.aps.anl.gov/epics/) Databases.

 It was developed by [Cosylab](http://www.cosylab.com/).